QryptInc/qseed/README.md

     The token has been initialized and is reassigned to slot 824959035
     ```

-4. Set environment variables.
-The CRYPTOKI_SLOT_ID should be set to the reassigned slot id from the second step.
-The CRYPTOKI_USER_PIN should be set to the user PIN from the second step.
+4. Create or update the configuration file at /etc/qseed/qseed_config.yml.
+The cryptoki_slot_id should be set to the reassigned slot id from the second step.
+The cryptoki_user_pin should be set to the user PIN from the second step.
-    ```bash
+    ```yaml
-    export QRYPT_TOKEN=qrypttokenfromportal
+    qrypt_token: qrypttokenfromportal
-    export CRYPTOKI_LIB=/usr/local/lib/softhsm/libsofthsm2.so
+    cryptoki_lib: /usr/local/lib/softhsm/libsofthsm2.so
-    export CRYPTOKI_SLOT_ID=824959035
+    cryptoki_slot_id: 824959035
-    export CRYPTOKI_USER_PIN=1234
+    cryptoki_user_pin: 1234
     ```

 5. Set LD_LIBRARY_PATH so that the installed qseed application can find the SoftHSM library.